 If any of these factors causes us to fail to meet the expectations of securities analysts or investors, or if adverse conditions prevail or are perceived to prevail with respect to our business, the price of the common stock would likely drop significantly.
 A significant drop in the price of a company's common stock often leads to the filing of securities class action litigation against the company.
 This type of litigation against us could result in substantial costs and a diversion of management's attention and resources.

-Potential new accounting pronouncements may impact our future financial position and results of operations.
+Legislative actions, potential new accounting pronouncements and higher insurance costs are likely to impact our future financial position and results of operations.